JoaowowSaraiva/si-dripher/README.md

 ### **2.1 Installation**

 * By typing _**make install**_ your program will get everything you need.
 It will create the folders that the program use and it will compile the sources.
+It will also creat a pair of **RSA** keys, the private one will be inside the _Sign_ folder and the public one will be in _Verify_ folder.

   Thit is basically what you need to install _**dripher**_.